Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 # Delta Parallel Robot - Trajectory Planning
 ------
 <ins>**A word from me:**</ins> This repository is dedicated to studying the different trajectory planning methods (theory + practical).
-If you need to ask any questions you can reach me via email, linked-in, and etc. (all the information are in my github home page).
+If you need to ask any questions you can reach me via email or linked-in.

 ![delta_robot_urdf](https://raw.githubusercontent.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/main/raw_images/delta_robot_urdf.PNG)